 - Heat a large skillet over medium-high heat.
-Add the oil, and then stir in the pork, onions, and garlic.
+Add the oil, then add onions, and garlic.
+Cook onions and garlic till translucent and fragrant.
+Add the pork.
 Cook until the pork is browned and cooked though, 5-8 minutes.

 - Reduce heat to medium.
 Stir in the water, fish sauce, and sugar.
 Stir in the noodles and cook until the noodles are heated through, 1-2 minutes.